spark-jaspersoft/js-docker/README.md

 - `DB_NAME` - JasperReports Server database name
 - `JRS_DBCONFIG_REGEN` - When true, forces database configuration regeneration
 on container run.
-This variable can be used to point an already existing JasperReports Server container to a new PostgreSQL server.
+This variable can be used to point an already existing JasperReports Server container to a new MySQL server.
 - `JRS_HTTPS_ONLY` - When true, enables HTTPS-only mode.
 HTTPS-only requires modifications to the
 `Dockerfile`; see [SSL configuration](ssl-configuration)